AlbertWill/yii2-rabbitmq/README.md

                     'password' => 'YOUR_PASSWORD',
                     'vhost' => '/',
                 ]
-                // When multiple connections is used you need to specify a `name` option for each one and define them in producer and consumer configuration blocks
+                // When multiple connections is used you need to specify a `name` option for each one and define them in producer and consumer configuration blocks.
+                // Each connection will independently manage its queues, exchanges, and bindings.
             ],
             'exchanges' => [
                 [